-But despite its looks and revenue options, it’s still not optimal compared to other things offered by Facebook.
-As it turns out, it’s weak to perform.
-Despite being able to keep all the revenue monetized, people have been reporting that it’s not worth the time put into setting it up.
+But despite its looks and revenue options, it's not optimal compared to other things offered by Facebook.
+As it turns out, it's weak to perform.
+Despite being able to keep all the revenue monetized, people have been reporting that it's not worth the time put into setting it up.

 So, feel free to try this out, see what you think.
 Don't take everyone's word for it.
 But perhaps, don't dive in with two feet from the start, just to be safe.

 These are mid and pre-roll ads, which means you display the ad before a video begins, and then halfway through it.
-Most of them run anywhere between 5 to 15 seconds, because anymore than that, and people get antsy.
+Most of them run anywhere between 5 to 15 seconds, because any more than that, and people get antsy.

 That means your message needs to be good enough to make its mark in that short time frame, which is a lot of pressure, but also, not anything new.
 Studies show you need to get people's attention in 7 seconds with a regular website.